Your questions about the world of standards and standardization

 What is the difference between standardization and regulation?

-Regulation is the responsibility of public authorities.
-It is the expression of a law or regulation, and its application is mandatory.
+Regulations are the responsibility of public authorities.
+They are the expression of a law or regulation and their application is mandatory.
 In contrast, standards are voluntary.
 Compliance with them is not an obligation.
 They reflect companies' commitment to meeting a recognized and approved level of quality and safety.
-Voluntary standards can support regulation by being cited as reference documents.
-Only 1% of
+Voluntary standards can support regulations by being cited as reference documents.
+Only 1% of standards are mandatory.

-standards are mandatory.
-At the European level, the New Approach, a principle established in May 1985, formalizes the relationship between regulation and standardization by dividing the roles between the two: the former is responsible for setting objectives to ensure the safety and health of people or the protection of the environment (obligation of results); the latter is responsible for describing the solutions for achieving the objectives set (recommendation of means).
-More information: The New Approach – France Standardization
+At the European level, the New Approach, a principle established in May 1985, formalizes the relationship between regulation and standardization by dividing the roles between the two: the former is responsible for setting objectives to be achieved to ensure the safety and health of people or the protection of the environment (obligation of results); the latter is responsible for describing the solutions that will enable the objectives to be achieved (recommendation of means).
+More information: The new approach – France Standardization

 Do voluntary standards promote innovation?

 Like patents, voluntary standards are a form of codification of knowledge.
-Upstream, they provide reference methods and results, laying solid foundations and saving time in the innovation process.
+Upstream, they provide reference methods and results, forming a solid foundation and saving time in the innovation process.
 Downstream, they facilitate the dissemination of cutting-edge ideas and techniques.
-In

-other words, by providing rules for the market, they create conditions conducive to the sharing and development of new products and services.
-They thus act as an accelerator for innovation, promoting its commercialization in all economic sectors.
-In
+In other words, by providing rules for the market, they create conditions conducive to sharing and developing new products and services.
+They thus act as an accelerator for innovation, promoting its commercialization in all areas of the economy.

-addition, participating in voluntary standardization allows companies to stay informed and anticipate developments in a given sector or subject, as well as to promote their ideas.
+In addition, participating in voluntary standardization allows you to stay informed and anticipate developments in a given sector or subject, as well as to promote your ideas.

 How can you prove that your product or service complies with voluntary reference standards?

-Compliance with voluntary standards can be declared by the supplier under their sole responsibility.
-They commit to the quality of their production, services, or organization.
+Compliance with voluntary standards may be declared by the supplier under its sole responsibility.
+It undertakes to ensure the quality of its production, services, or organization.
 The supplier or customer may also request that this compliance be certified by a competent third party (laboratory, inspection body, certification body, etc.).
 The third party is responsible for verifying that the product, service, or system in question meets the requirements of the standard.

 How is standardization organized in France and around the world?

-At the international level, AFNOR defends French interests as a member of European (CEN and CENELEC) and international (ISO and IEC) standardization associations.
-Its influence is both technical and strategic, which is essential for French companies since 90% of the standards applied in France are of international origin.
+On an international level, AFNOR defends French interests as a member of European (CEN and CENELEC) and international (ISO and IEC) standardization associations.
+Its influence is both technical and strategic, which is essential for French companies since 90% of the standards applied in France are international in origin.

 How is a voluntary standard developed?

 Any economic actor can propose a draft standard, which is another aspect of its voluntary nature.
-This proposal is then submitted to a standardization committee, either existing or to be created, bringing together all parties interested in the subject.
-The draft is dealt with at national, European, or global level, as appropriate.
+This proposal is then submitted to an existing or newly created standardization committee, bringing together all parties interested in the subject.
+The draft is dealt with at the national, European, or global level, as appropriate.

-Once finalized and approved by the committee, the draft enters the validation phase.
-This is a public consultation (open to all) known as a public inquiry.
-The text of the standard is then enriched by the committee based on the comments received before taking on a definitive form to be submitted for validation by the standardization institute: this is called approval.
+Once finalized and approved by the commission, the project moves on to the validation phase.
+This is the public consultation (open to all) known as the public inquiry.
+The text of the standard is then enriched by the commission based on the comments received before becoming final and submitted to the standards institute for approval: this is known as certification.

 The entire process takes between one and three years.
-Voluntary standards are then revised periodically (at least every five years).
+Voluntary standards are then reviewed periodically (at least every five years).

 Which standards are mandatory?

 Standards are designed to meet market needs and are, in principle, voluntary.
-However, some of them may contribute to the enforcement of technical regulations and even become mandatory.
-This is the case for 1% of standards, or 514 texts at the end of 2022.
-Where applicable, the administration refers to them in three ways: in
+However, a number of them may contribute to the enforcement of technical regulations and even become mandatory.
+This is the case for 1% of standards, or 514 texts by the end of 2022.
+Where applicable, the administration refers to them in three ways:

-- a regulatory text published in the Official Journal as the sole means of satisfying the requirements of the text; by means
+- in a regulatory text, published in the Official Journal, as the sole means of complying with the requirements of the text;

-- of a regulatory text conferring on compliance with all or part of a standard a presumption of conformity with the regulations.
-In this case, there are other means of meeting regulatory requirements, which the company may or may not choose to use; through
+- by means of a regulatory text conferring compliance with all or part of a standard a presumption of compliance with the regulation.
+In this case, there are other means of meeting regulatory requirements, which the company may or may not choose to use;

-- technical regulations that refer to standards in an indicative manner.
+- through technical regulations that refer to standards in an indicative manner.

 What is the relationship between standards and patents?

-Standards are the result of an open process aimed at serving the public interest, orchestrated by a duly authorized body (in France, AFNOR or a delegated standards office) on behalf of a group of stakeholders, while patents are the result of a closed process aimed at protecting intellectual property, initiated by an individual, institute, or company acting on its own behalf with the sole aim of protecting its own interests.
+The standard is the result of an open process aimed at the public interest, orchestrated by a duly authorized body (in France, AFNOR or a delegated standardization office) on behalf of a group of stakeholders, while the patent is the result of a closed process aimed at intellectual property, initiated by an individual, an institute, or a company acting on its own behalf with the sole aim of protecting its own interests.

 Nevertheless, standards and patents pursue a common goal: to promote the development and dissemination of innovation.
-Standards are part of a process of opening up markets to increase consumer safety and the interoperability of products and services, while patents are part of a process of protecting competitive advantages, effectively granting a monopoly to the holder.
+Standards are part of a strategy to open up markets, increase consumer safety, and improve the interoperability of products and services.
+Patents, on the other hand, are part of a strategy to protect competitive advantages, effectively granting the holder a monopoly.

-the only country to sell voluntary standards; all countries that participate in the development of these standards, such as AFNOR in France, also sell them.
+France is not the only country to sell voluntary standards; all countries involved in developing these standards, such as AFNOR in France, also sell them.

-provided for in the decree of June 16, 2009, amended by decree no. 2021-1473 of November 10, 2021 (Art.
-17), mandatory standards can be consulted free of charge on our website and on the Légifrance website.
-Standards are made mandatory by decision of the Minister of Industry and the relevant minister(s).
-Despite this
+However, as provided for in the decree of June 16, 2009, amended by decree No. 2021-1473 of November 10, 2021 (Art.
+17), The mandatory standards are available for free on our website. and on the Légifrance website.
+Standards are made mandatory by decision of the Minister responsible for industry and the minister(s) concerned.

-question of whether voluntary standards should be paid for also arises from the confusion that is often made with regulatory standards: the latter are presumed to be free, as they are financed by public funds, i.e., contributions from everyone.
+The question of whether voluntary standards should be paid for also arises from the confusion that is often made with regulatory standards: the latter are assumed to be free, as they are financed by public funds, i.e., contributions from everyone.
 Voluntary standardization has the advantage of placing the cost of voluntary standards exclusively on those who have expressed a need for them.
-France

-is not the only country to sell voluntary standards; all countries that participate in the development of these standards, such as AFNOR in France, also sell them.
+France is not the only country to sell voluntary standards; all countries involved in developing these standards, such as AFNOR in France, also sell them.

 French standard, NF standard, what are they?

-Ninety percent of voluntary standards are European or international in origin.
-They can be recognized by their prefix: ISO for standards developed under the auspices of the International Organization for Standardization (where AFNOR represents France), EN for those of the European Committee for Standardization
+90% of voluntary standards are European or international in origin.
+They can be recognized by their prefix: ISO for standards developed under the auspices of the International Organization for Standardization (where AFNOR represents France), EN for those of the European Committee for Standardization (CEN).

-ISO.
-When a standard only has the prefix NF, this means that it is only applicable and applied in France, and that it is sold in the AFNOR collection.
-However, it may one day take on other prefixes if AFNOR brings the subject to the international stage to make the text a reference beyond national borders, in the interest of the markets.
+When a standard only has the prefix NF, this means that it is only applicable and enforced in France, and that it is sold in the AFNOR collection.
+However, it may one day take on other prefixes if AFNOR brings the subject to the international stage to make the text a reference beyond national borders, in the interests of the markets.
 This is the case for many voluntary standards, such as those relating to electronic cigarettes.

 How can you participate in standardization?

 Anyone can participate in the development of a standard.
 All you need to do is submit a request to AFNOR Standardization or the sectoral standardization office, if one exists.
-If discussions about your product or service are already underway, you will join the existing committee directly to contribute to the work in progress.
+If discussions about your product or service are already underway, you will be able to join the existing committee directly and contribute to the work in progress.
 If your field is new, AFNOR Standardization will bring together all interested stakeholders to confirm that there is sufficient interest and, if so, create a new committee.
-The

-committees' activities are managed in the form of projects requiring technical input from participants and their financial contribution to cover facilitation and logistics costs.
-An economic player who joins a standardization committee participates directly in the production of standards that will shape the market of tomorrow.
+The committees' activities are managed in the form of projects requiring technical input from participants and their financial contribution to cover facilitation and logistics costs.
+An economic actor who joins a standardization committee participates directly in the production of standards that will shape the market of tomorrow.

-How do voluntary standards serve as a tool for
+How are voluntary standards a tool for the economy?

-the economy?
-Voluntary standards help to "boost" the French economy.
-They serve as reference tools to clarify and harmonize practices and define a level of quality, safety, compatibility, and minimal environmental impact for products, services, and practices.
-In this sense, they help lay the foundations for the economy and society of
+Voluntary standards help to "raise the bar" for the French economy.
+They serve as reference tools to clarify and harmonize practices and define standards of quality, safety, compatibility, and minimal environmental impact for products, services, and practices.
+In this sense, they help lay the foundations for the economy and society of tomorrow.

-tomorrow.
-A BIPE study for AFNOR shows that voluntary standards account for €15 billion in French production.
-Conducted in 2016, this study was repeated in 2017 and 2019 in the mechanical engineering and electrical engineering sectors, with the same positive conclusions.
-They also promote the adoption and dissemination of approved and recognized best practices, enabling the various economic players to operate in a context of serenity and performance.
-In addition, they provide a common language, facilitating both national and international exchanges.
+A study by BIPE for AFNOR shows that voluntary standards account for €15 billion in French production.
+Conducted in 2016, this study was replicated in 2017 and 2019 in the mechanical engineering and electrical engineering sectors, with the same positive conclusions.
+They also promote the adoption and dissemination of approved and recognized best practices, enabling the various economic players to evolve in a context of serenity and performance.
+In addition, they provide a common language, thus facilitating both national and international exchanges.

 Finally, voluntary standards offer unique and indispensable support for promoting progress and innovation and enhancing France's international standing.